 Student Identity Card will be issued after completion of registration requirements.
 Every student shall obtain the username and password to access the online Management Information System (MIS) at the PGIA, which includes all student information.
 The username of MIS is usually the registration number of the student and he/she can create his/her own password by logging on to the MIS at the Computer Unit of the PGIA for the first time.

-Student must ensure to remain registered at the PGIA by continuing to pay the registration fee at the beginning of every semester until completion of the programme as given in the next page.
+Student must ensure to remain registered at the PGIA until completion of the programme as indicated below.